home-assistant/home-assistant.io/source/_integrations/dsmr.markdown

 A sensor platform for Dutch Smart Meters which comply to DSMR (Dutch Smart Meter Requirements), also known as 'Slimme meter' or 'P1 poort'.

-- Currently support DSMR V2.2, V3, V4 and V5 through the [dsmr_parser](https://github.com/ndokter/dsmr_parser) module by Nigel Dokter.
+- Currently support DSMR V2.2, V3, V4, V5 and V5 Belgian through the [dsmr_parser](https://github.com/ndokter/dsmr_parser) module by Nigel Dokter.
 - For official information about DSMR refer to: [DSMR Document](https://www.netbeheernederland.nl/dossiers/slimme-meter-15)
 - For official information about the P1 port refer to: <https://www.wijhebbenzon.nl/media/kunena/attachments/3055/DSMRv5.0FinalP1.pdf>
 - For unofficial hardware connection examples refer to: [Domoticx](http://domoticx.com/p1-poort-slimme-meter-hardware/)